10 PDPA Obligations Every Singapore Business Must Follow

 Section: Part IV, Division 8 (Section 26)

-The rule: You must not transfer personal data to a country or territory outside Singapore unless you ensure a comparable standard of protection.
+The rule: You cannot send personal data outside Singapore unless you ensure the overseas recipient provides comparable protection.

 When This Applies

-- Sharing data with overseas business partners or vendors
+- Sharing data with overseas business partners or subsidiaries

-- Sending employee data to an overseas head office
+- Sending employee data to a head office abroad

 How to Comply